 The Huawei MediaPad M5 is a solid option that’s a little more powerful, but Android on a tablet isn’t as optimized as iOS on iPads.
-There’s also the Samsung Galaxy Tab S5e, which costs the same as the iPad Mini, but it’s a larger tablet, so it should be compared with a device like the iPad Air instead.
+There’s also the Samsung Galaxy Tab S5e, which costs almost the same as the iPad Air 4 or iPad Mini, but it’s a larger tablet, so it should be compared with a device like the iPad Air instead.

 The iPad Mini reigns king here.

 I expect the iPad Mini to last four to five years, if not more.
 The battery will start to degrade sooner, so you may end up upgrading a little earlier.
 Thankfully, you can at least expect this tablet to get software updates for several years, so it will remain secure and up-to-date.